HumanCellAtlas/metadata-schema/docs/evolution.md

 - Adding or updating the field description to improve readability
 - Adding or updating the field example, comment, or user-friendly name
 - Extending a controlled vocabulary enumeration
-- Correcting a regular expression
+- Fixing an incorrect regular expression
-- Correcting an ontology source
+- Fixing an incorrect ontology source

 ## Schema stability